vapor/docs/4.0/docs/environment.md

 ```

 !!! warning
     Dotenv files with sensitive information such as passwords should not be committed to version control.

+If you're having difficulty getting dotenv files to load, try enabling debug logging with `--log debug` for more information.

 ## Custom Environments